edwinsanjaya/bci-finalproject/README.md

 accuracy will be sufficient as the main metrics to determine our BCI system performance.
 Accuracy provides direct measure of how frequently our model is correct and easy to be understood.
-In addition, since our data are relatively balanced, accuracy will not be biased in the certain class and won't require us to complicate our evaluation by using other metrics such as precision, recall and F1-score
+In addition, since our data are relatively balanced, accuracy will not be biased in the certain class and won't require us to use metrics such as precision, recall and F1-score to reduce the evaluation complexity.

 $$
 \text{Accuracy} = \frac{\text{TP} + \text{TN}}{\text{TP} + \text{TN} + \text{FP} + \text{FN}}